Skip to main content

 Build a measurement framework before your campaign launches.
 Define what success looks like for each segment (new members, active members, lapsed members) and track performance against those benchmarks consistently.
 A/B testing subject lines, send times, offer structures, and reward types will help you optimise incrementally, but always connect those tests back to the loyalty outcomes you are trying to drive, not just the email metrics in isolation.

-If you need a framework for measuring ROI across your loyalty programme more broadly, contact Brandfire to discuss what a performance measurement model might look like for your specific programme and business objectives.
+If you need a framework for measuring ROI across your loyalty program more broadly, contact Brandfire to discuss what a performance measurement model might look like for your specific program and business objectives.

 Building an Email Marketing Campaign That Works for the Long Term

-An effective email marketing campaign for a loyalty programme is not a single send.
+An effective email marketing campaign for a loyalty program is not a single send.
 It is a connected system of automated and broadcast communications, each designed for a specific moment in the member journey.
 Onboarding emails set the foundation.
 Redemption nudges drive engagement at the right time.
 Re-engagement campaigns reclaim members before they are lost.
-Personalised broadcast communications keep the programme visible between transactions.
+Personalised broadcast communications keep the program visible between transactions.

 The brands that get this right do not just see better email metrics.
-They see higher programme retention, stronger redemption rates, and a member base that actively values the relationship with the brand.
-These are the loyalty email campaign best practices that consistently separate programmes which thrive from those that slowly fade.
-If you are ready to build or optimise your loyalty programme's email strategy, Brandfire's team is here to help you make it work.
+They see higher program retention, stronger redemption rates, and a member base that actively values the relationship with the brand.
+These are the loyalty email campaign best practices that consistently separate programs which thrive from those that slowly fade.
+If you are ready to build or optimise your loyalty program's email strategy, Brandfire's team is here to help you make it work.

 Get loyalty, promotions and retention insights in your inbox